Garland dance

 Garland dancing is an English dance tradition that began in the 19th century in North England's mill towns.

-The Industrial Revolution was centralizing people, bringing rural folk to factory work.
-As country girls moved to new industrial cities, they brought with them dancing traditions from many rural areas.
+Cecil Sharp identified garland dances as "survivals of processional ceremonies" from folk agricultural festivals.
+The Industrial Revolution brought rural folk to factory work, and hey brought with them dancing traditions from many rural areas.
 Garland dancing was a new combination of familiar movements, made more picturesque by flower-covered garlands.
-Mill owners encouraged garland dancing as a form of healthful exercise that also brought beauty to company events and town parades.
+Mill owners and schools held garland dancing as a form of healthful exercise that also brought beauty to company events and town parades.